rpandey1234/AlgorithmHelper/README.md

 The content in this project is meant to be easily modifiable.
 All content is written in [markdown](https://guides.github.com/features/mastering-markdown/).
 Feel free to modify pages inline.

+*Disclaimer:* the accuracy of the content is not guaranteed.
+The content is a perpetual work in progress, and there are likely to be mistakes.

 TODO: how to adding a new page.

 ## Other sources for learning algorithms